 - Explores basic theory and background, current research topics, related challenges and the research directions for model management and analytics

-- Provides a complete overview of model management and analytics frameworks, the different types of analytics (descriptive, diagnostics, predictive and prescriptive), the required modeling and method steps, and important future directions
+- Provides a complete overview of model management and analytics frameworks, the different types of analytics (descriptive, diagnostics, predictive and prescriptive), the required modelling and method steps, and important future directions

 Researchers of data science, data analytics and model-driven engineering; practicing data scientists, industrial engineers and research engineers working with scientists across physical/life/eng application domains